Research

-Lessaro's AI doesn't invent pedagogy — it draws on a curated corpus of authoritative, publicly-available education research.
+Lessaro doesn't invent pedagogy.
+It draws on a curated corpus of authoritative, publicly-available education research.
 When you click Generate, relevant passages from these sources inform every Bell Work, Hook, Process, Exit Ticket, Homework, and Worksheet.

 Authoritative